 1. Take a fitness class.

 If you can’t remember how long you’ve been doing a particular exercise routine, your body may have plateaued, and it’ll be tough to keep losing weight.
 Whether it’s kickboxing, spin, high-intensity interval training (HIIT) or a weight/cardio combo, a fitness class can challenge your body, promote change, and give you a chance to develop some camaraderie with fellow exercisers (and motivators).
+Can’t leave the house?
+Consider signing up for an online fitness class and get fit right in your own living room!
 “The human body is a master at adaption and adapting to a fitness routine is no different,” says NSCA Certified Personal Trainer Robert Dugan.
 “Most programs, either cardio or strength, should be changed every six weeks to keep plateauing at bay.”

 2. Follow your heart.